Bluefin Developer Experience (

 This means that tooling is not installed on the host, and is instead containerized, in a virtual machine, or scoped to the user’s home directory.
 It is designed to meet the following use cases:

 - Endeavors to be the world’s most powerful cloud native developer environment

 - Full virtualization support

-- Provide fleet management of Bluefin and other Linux systems via Cockpit (Incomplete)
+- Provide fleet management of Bluefin and other Linux systems via Cockpit (Incomplete, needs a volunteer!)

 You can rebase to

 ujust devmode to enable or disable the dx mode, then reboot:

 Step 2 of 2 -

 ujust dx-group - to add your user account to the right groups.
 Then log out and back in.
 This step only needs to be done once.

 Like all Universal Blue images, switching is atomic, allowing for clean switching between modes depending on the use case.